guicybercode/clear-script/README.md

 ## Usage

-1. **Select Images**: Click "Escolher Arquivos..." to select one or more images
+1. **Image Selection**: Utilize the file input interface to select one or more image files
-2. **Adjust Tolerance**: Use the slider to set the background removal sensitivity
+2. **Tolerance Configuration**: Adjust the tolerance parameter via the slider control
-   - Lower values (0-10): More strict, only pure white is removed
+   - Lower threshold values (0-10): Strict mode, removes only pixels with RGB values approaching (255, 255, 255)
-   - Higher values (30-50): More permissive, removes near-white colors
+   - Higher threshold values (30-50): Permissive mode, removes pixels within the specified tolerance range
-3. **Process**: Click "Processar Imagens" to start processing
+3. **Processing Execution**: Initiate the background removal algorithm via the process button
-4. **Download**: Download individual images or all processed images as a ZIP file
+4. **Output Retrieval**: Download processed images individually or as a compressed archive

 ## Supported Formats